-If any of the hardware components in your computer is malfunctioning, then it can lead to unexpected computer shutdown.
+If any of your computer’s hardware components are malfunctioning, it can lead to an unexpected computer shutdown.
 This is most likely to happen with the newly installed hardware due to an incompatible driver.

-Remove any recently installed hardware component like a Bluetooth adapter, WiFi card or maybe your latest GPU.
+Remove any recently installed hardware component like a Bluetooth adapter, WiFi card, or maybe your latest GPU.
 Boot the computer after removing the hardware and check if the error is resolved.
 Also, check your RAM strips.
-Faulty RAM strips are common causes of the computer shutdown.
+Faulty RAM strips are a common cause of computer shutdown.

-One common but not so obvious devices that can cause the issue are your UPS or surge protector.
+One common but not so obvious device that can cause the issue is your UPS or surge protector.